hackclub/OnBoard-template/kibot/README.md

 * [InteractiveHtmlBom](https://github.com/INTI-CMNB/InteractiveHtmlBom) to generate interactive HTML BoMs
 * [PcbDraw](https://github.com/INTI-CMNB/PcbDraw) to generate the PCB previews using different colors
 * GitHub Actions workflow

+## Credits
+The KiBot was forked from [INTI-CMNB](https://github.com/INTI-CMNB) and their template repository for [KiCAD CI](https://github.com/INTI-CMNB/kicad-ci-test-spora).
+Please look into `kibot/LICENSE` for an in-depth copyright notice from INTI-CMNB.